'She's a good signing' - Faith Micheal backs Anam Imo to excel at Pitea | Goal.com

 Nigeria defender Faith Micheal believes Anam Imo's signing will prove to be a huge bargain for her Swedish Damallsvenskan club Pitea.

-The Nigeria international, who turned 20 on Monday, joined the Sweden top-flight outfit on a three-year deal following the expiration of her two-year contract with 2019 champions Rosengard.
+The Nigeria international, who turned 20 on Monday, joined the Swedish top-flight outfit on a three-year deal following the expiration of her two-year contract with 2019 champions Rosengard.

 With her signing, Imo becomes the seventh Nigerian to be signed by the Swedish club in their history after Rebecca Kalu, Ulunma Jerome, Francisca Ordega, Onome Ebi, Sarah Michael and Micheal.